syncfusion-content/xamarin-docs/Xamarin/SfNavigationDrawer/Getting-Started.md

 {% endhighlight %}

-## Add and Configure the SfNavigationDrawer
+## Add SfNavigationDrawer

 The SfNavigationDrawer control configured entirely in C# code or by using XAML markup.
 The following steps explain on how to create a SfNavigationDrawer and configure its elements.

-* Adding reference to SfNavigationDrawer.
+* Adding reference to NavigationDrawer.

 {% tabs %}